Persecution of transgender people under the second Trump administration: Dehumanization, scapegoating and misinformation

 Civil rights groups also argue that the Trump administration's language opens the door to wider censorship and repression, noting that book bans and curriculum restrictions have increasingly targeted works on gender, sexuality, and racial justice under the banner of fighting "gender ideology."

-Within this climate, Trump has repeatedly characterized transgender identities as a societal menace.
+Idit Klein of Keshet, in response to Trump sharing an image of a pink triangle crossed out, said that such actions are "frighteningly reminiscent for both LGBTQ+ people and Jews of our long histories of persecution, which have included tactics we're seeing today, such as scapegoating, book bans, destruction of information access, and control/confiscation of identity documents like passports".

+Transgender health care

 In 2024, Trump claimed that children were being given gender-affirming surgery at school, repeating it multiple times throughout his campaign, despite there being no evidence that any school in the United States had ever provided gender-affirming surgery to a student.
+Trump repeated such claims in his 2026 State of the Union Address.

 The New York Times has noted that Trump's directives and speeches regularly use terms such as "maiming" or "junk science" to describe gender-affirming care and the research that supports it.
-He has called being transgender "lunacy" and "insanity," insisted in speeches that "there are only two genders, male and female," and ridiculed transgender athletes at campaign rallies to cheers from his supporters.
+The New York Times themselves have often run misinformation pieces on transgender healthcare which, according to a former journalist there, was part of a project to win favor with the Trump administration, with pieces by The New York Times being cited in Republican legislative and judicial filings to justify restrictions and rollbacks of transgender rights.
+Trump has called being transgender "lunacy" and "insanity," insisted in speeches that "there are only two genders, male and female," and ridiculed transgender athletes at campaign rallies to cheers from his supporters.
 Fact-checks of his 2025 State of the Union address noted that Trump falsely claimed taxpayer dollars were spent on "making mice transgender," mischaracterizing NIH-funded medical research into hormone therapy and HIV treatment.